sunnymoon/presentation_linkare_day/readme.md

 '''
 please remove the demo content from this vue app

 Please call the http://localhost:8080/api/v1/loty endpoint to get a list of Linkarean Of The Year in json format with id, name and year.
-For them, format a flowing set of cards with just the year as titlewith a bounding box in blue.
-Please make the cards are clickable to a new route /{year} where you invoke the http://localhost:8080/api/v1/loty/year/{year} endpoint and you format the year as title and name in regular text unless it is the currrent year where you should format the name in strong.
+For them, format a flowing set of cards with just the year as title with a bounding box in blue.
+Please make the cards clickable to a new route /{year} where you invoke the http://localhost:8080/api/v1/loty/year/{year} endpoint and you format the year as title and name in regular text unless it is the currrent year where you should format the name in strong.

 Please change the detail page to format the name in h1 but keep the rule with strong for the currrent year.
 If it is the current year, please add some twinkling effect as well on the detail page.